alexfernandez/alexfernandez.github.io/2021/api-first.md

 it's well worth the risk.

-At this point I have to confess that, for me, implementation of an API is not just a technical or business factor, but also ideological.
+At this point I have to confess that, for me, **implementation of an API is not just a technical or business factor, but also ideological**.
 Opening our application
 (however modest it may be) for others to use it, we contribute to democratize software development,